 The calculator will calculate the initial and final values for pressure and temperature by employing Gay Lussac’s law equation.

-In the year 1802, a well-known chemist Sir Gay Lussac proposed a proper law about gas expansion.
+In the year 1802, a well-known chemist Sir homosexual Lussac proposed a right law about gas growth.

-“For an ideal gas, the temperature of the gas is directly proportional to the pressure applied by gas molecules on the walls of the full-packed container”
+“For a really perfect gas, the temperature of the gasoline is without delay proportional to the stress applied through gasoline molecules at the walls of the whole-packed container”

-This free gay-lussac’s law calculator also analyse such a behaviour of pressure and heat transitions in a span of moments.
+This free gay-lussac’s law calculator also examine this sort of behaviour of pressure and heat transitions in a span of moments.

-Mathematically, you can represent the temperature and pressure formula for Gay Lussac’s law as follows:
+Mathematically, you may constitute the temperature and strain formulation for gay Lussac’s regulation as follows:

 $$ \frac{P_{1}}{T_{1}} = \frac{P_{2}}{T_{2}} $$